NekrobaDA/Pokemon_Crystal_Cross/README.md

 -Arbok regional forms, dark Arbok, more gender differences<br/>

-Bugs/to fix:
+Bugs/to fix:<br/>
 -Party icon colors no longer work<br/>
 -Headbutt tree encounters are broken<br/>
 -Trainers call about their '??????'<br/>
 -Glitchy menu sprites when using sevii island ferry menu<br/>
 -Pokedex locations are sometimes wrong<br/>
--possible crash using pokedex<br/>
+-crash using pokedex when scrolling to the bottom<br/>
 -Fix pikachu gender diference<br/>
 -unowns also broken<br/>
 -do not edit park blockset (you have been warned)<br/>